OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 * 2 in the Production environment that hosts the departmental applications.

-* 4 for the Production environment comprising the mission critical external facing apps.
+* 4 for the Production environment comprising the mission-critical external facing apps.

 ## Deployment options

-OutSystems builds on reliable technologies and it's scalable architecture allows adjustments of infrastructure configurations to your needs.
-OutSystems supports the infrastructure provider of your choice such as AWS and Azure.
+OutSystems builds on reliable technologies and its scalable architecture allows adjustments of infrastructure configurations to your needs.
+OutSystems supports your infrastructure provider such as AWS and Azure.
 Application code and data are always under the customer’s control.

 In the OutSystems Cloud, managed infrastructure frees developers to focus on developing applications on the OutSystems platform.

-There’s also the option to deploy in a self-managed infrastructure, on your own data center or on a public cloud.
-In these two self managed options, the runtime application server (IIS) and the operating system are always managed by you.
+There’s also the option to deploy in a self-managed infrastructure, on your data center or, a public cloud.
+In these two self-managed options, the runtime application server (IIS) and the operating system are always managed by you.